infor-design/enterprise/components/bar-grouped/bar-grouped.md

 ## Keyboard Shortcuts

--   **Tab:** You can tab into the chart area and through the legend values as each has a focus state.
+- <kbd>Tab:</kbd> You can tab into the chart area and through the legend values as each has a focus state.
--   **Enter/Space:** Will select the bar group the corresponds with the focus'd legend item.
+- <kbd>Enter/Space:</kbd> Will select the bar group the corresponds with the focus'd legend item.

 ## Upgrading from 3.X